Chinese dissident urges U.S. to ensure family's fair treatment

 "He's not being given proper medical treatment or being taken to a medical facility outside the jail," Chen told Reuters in an interview, speaking through an interpreter.

-Chen, who was born blind and taught himself law, said China was using "ruffian, hooligan tactics to try and scare me into silence."
+Chen, who has been blind from childhood and taught himself law, said China was using "ruffian, hooligan tactics to try and scare me into silence."

 He said his relatives had been increasingly harassed by Chinese authorities since mid-April, around the anniversary of his escape from 19 months of harsh house arrest in eastern Shandong province.